GerritCodeReview/plugins_branch-network/src/main/resources/Documentation/config.md

 --------------------

-In order to use branch-network plugin as GitWeb project viewer replacement simply add the following line to your existing Gerrit config under the GitWeb section (assuming plugin was copied as branch-network.jar):
+In order to use branch-network plugin as GitWeb project viewer replacement simply add the following lines to your existing Gerrit config under the GitWeb section (assuming the plugin was copied as branch-network.jar):

 ```
   type = custom
   url = plugins/
   project = branch-network/?p=${project}
+  branch = branch-network/
+  revision = branch-network/
+  filehistory = branch-network/
 ```

+Note that the `branch`, `revision` and `filehistory` settings are unused by this plugin, but must be present in the configuration.

 Usage in other GWT or JavaScript UI
 -----------------------------------